-8.1 Expectations of the Junior Surf Athlete...
+8.1.
+Expectations of the Junior Surf athlete...

-- To have fun, make friends and learn! - To show respect to others at all times - To comply with the instructions of the coaches and their assistants at all times - To give your best efforts at all times, being competitive yet fair - To join in Club competitions where possible - To show care & respect for equipment used in training & competition
+- To have fun, make friends and learn! - To show respect to others always - To comply with the instructions of the coaches and their assistant, always - To give your best efforts always, being competitive yet fair - To join in Club competitions where possible - To show care & respect for equipment used in training & competition

-8.2 Expectations of the parent and caregivers...
+8.2.
+Expectations of the parent and caregivers...

 - To ensure your child is signed in and out at each session - To assist with the supervision of your children at all times and be prepared to help the coach as required.
-Parents should expect to be participants in each session, not spectators. - To support all Health and Safety policies and procedures - Be prepared to be in the water with your child during all water sessions for children under the age of 10 - Encourage your own and others' children and praise their attempts: "They are all winners; only a few become champions" - Be a good role model to your child and to others. - Provide the opportunity for your children to extend and practise their new skills outside of Junior Surf. - To ensure that registration details are completed and fees paid promptly - Participate with fundraising activities to the best of your ability - Consider being a coach or committee member: become involved, support your children and the Club Community - If you wish to discuss your child's progress or have other questions please arrange a time to discuss with the Junior Surf Co-ordinator or Coach outside of the session time.
+Parents should expect to be participants in each session, not spectators - To support all Health and Safety policies and procedures - Be prepared to be in the water with your child during all water sessions for children under the age of 10 - Encourage your own and others' children and praise their attempts: "They are all winners; only a few become champions" - Be a good role model to your child and others - Provide the opportunity for your children to extend and practice their new skills outside of Junior Surf - To ensure that registration details are completed and fees paid promptly - Take a turn on the BBQ roster at least once during the season - Participate in fundraising activities to the best of your ability - Consider being a coach or committee member: become involved, support your children and the Club Community - If you wish to discuss your child's progress or have other questions, please arrange a time to discuss with the Coach or Junior Surf Coaching Co-ordinator outside of the session time

-8.3 Expectations of the Junior Surf Team and Coaches ...
+8.3.
+Expectations of the Junior Surf team and coaches ...

-- To provide Coaches who will teach to the age group level required - To provide role models, inspiration and encouragement - To operate in a safe environment and comply with adult/child ratios at all times - Have the confidence to deal with injuries and seek assistance where required - Provide a structured training regime that enhances skills and confidence - Communicate clearly with both children and parents/caregivers - Be fair and encourage fair play in competition - Be sensitive to gender, race or cultural differences - Encourage participation of both children and their parents/caregivers - To provide integration through all levels of the Club with assistance from senior members
+- To provide Coaches who will teach to the age group level required - To provide role models, inspiration and encouragement - To operate in a safe environment and always comply with adult/child ratios - Have the confidence to deal with injuries and seek assistance where required - Provide a structured training regime that enhances skills and confidence - Communicate clearly with both children and parents/caregivers - Be fair and encourage fair play in competition - Be sensitive to gender, race or cultural differences - Encourage participation of both children and their parents/caregivers - To provide integration through all levels of the Club with assistance from senior members